 Just like anything else in life, unless you are educated and knowledgeable in specific areas, you truly don’t know everything.
-And subsequently, sometimes you don’t really know the true cost of things.
-For example getting your car’s brakes done.
-Do you know how much the mark-up on pads and rotors is.
-Or when ordering wine at a restaurant, do you know it’s a 200-300% mark up on your favorite wines and spirits?
+And subsequently, sometimes you don’t know the true cost of things.
+For example, getting your car’s brakes done.
+Do you know how much the markup on pads and rotors is?
+Or when ordering wine at a restaurant, do you know it’s a 200-300% markup on your favorite wines and spirits?

-Don’t feel bad for having them come out and give you an estimate either.
-It’s their way of marketing themselves as well and keeping prices down for the public.
-Besides if they really want your business, they will work for it.
+Don’t feel bad for having them come out and give you an estimate.
+It’s their way of marketing themselves and keeping prices down for the public.
+Besides, if they want your business, they will work for it.
 It’s not a monopoly by any means.
-Getting estimates is also a good way to get comfortable with someone being in your space with your family and your belongings.
+Getting estimates is also a good way to get comfortable with someone in your space with your family and belongings.

 Make sure you are prepared for the unexpected.
-We all joke about the famous, “two weeks” Sure, it could take two weeks, but more times than not, something will come up and it will take a bit longer.
-Is the contractor you hired going to bump up your bill, inflate it for the extra time they put in?
+We all joke about the famous “two weeks” Sure, it could take two weeks, but more times than not, something will come up, and it will take a bit longer.
+Is the hired contractor going to bump up your bill and inflate it for the extra time they put in?

-Of course, there’s always your network of friends and family who can give great reviews and referrals, so don’t just pick up the phone and hire the first company you talk to.
+Of course, your network of friends and family can always give great reviews and referrals, so don’t just pick up the phone and hire the first company you talk to.

 You’ll save money and headaches down the road by doing it right and getting a few different estimates first!

 PDX Renovations – Portland Oregon